-We design, manufacture and sell recreational powerboats, including performance sport boats, sterndrive and outboard boats across three world-renowned brands: Malibu, Axis, and Cobalt.
-We believe we deliver superior performance for general recreational purposes with a significant focus on water sports, including wakeboarding, water skiing and wake surfing.
+We design, manufacture and sell recreational powerboats, including performance sport boats, sterndrive and outboard boats across four world-renowned brands: Malibu, Axis, Cobalt and Pursuit.
+We believe we deliver superior performance for general recreational purposes with a significant focus on water sports, including wakeboarding, water skiing and wake surfing as well as general recreational boating and fishing.
 In addition, we also offer various accessories and aftermarket parts.
 The following table provides an overview of our product offerings by brand:

-Number of Retail Price Range Brand Models Lengths (In thousands) Description Malibu 11 20'-25' \$55-\$180 Founded in 1982, Malibu targets consumers seeking a premium boating experience with our latest innovations in performance, comfort and convenience.
+Brand Number of Models Lengths Retail Price Range (In thousands) Description Malibu 11 20'-25' \$60-\$190 Founded in 1982, Malibu targets consumers seeking a premium boating experience with our latest innovations in performance, comfort and convenience.
 Malibu is comprised of three product lines: • Wakesetter Series - Our line of highly-customizable boats offering our most innovative technologies and premium features, with the newest color options and interior finishes. • M Series - Our line of ultra-premium towboats, featuring the Malibu M235, loaded with every technologically innovative feature we offer including our Integrated Surf Platform, premium luxury interiors, most advanced helm in the industry, and our most powerful engine. • Response Series - Our line of high-performance water ski focused towboats completely redesigned in 2017.
-Axis 5 20'-24' \$55-\$105 Launched in 2009, Axis was formed to target a younger demographic by providing a more affordably priced, high quality, entry-level boat with high performance, functional simplicity and the option to upgrade key features such as Surf Gate.
+Axis 5 20'-24' \$60-\$110 Launched in 2009, Axis was formed to target a younger demographic by providing a more affordably priced, high quality, entry-level boat with high performance, functional simplicity and the option to upgrade key features such as Surf Gate.
 Axis currently features five models.
-Cobalt 15 20'-40' \$55-\$750 Founded in 1967, Cobalt is a premium luxury sterndrive and outboard boat manufacturer available in five product lines: • Gateway Series - Our entry level fiberglass sterndrive sporting the refined quality of Cobalt boats.
+Cobalt 15 20'-40' \$60-\$770 Founded in 1967, Cobalt is a premium luxury sterndrive and outboard boat manufacturer available in five product lines: • Gateway Series - Our entry level fiberglass sterndrive sporting the refined quality of Cobalt boats.
 The Gateway series is designed to allow for the comfort, convenience, and performance typically found on much larger Cobalt boats while allowing for an "athletic" use. • R Series - Our mid-range premium fiberglass sterndrive boat in the largest segment that has a sleek, powerful look with a smooth ride and exceptional performance. • A Series - Our super premium fiberglass sterndrive boat that blends yacht-like qualities with a unique, powerful look as well as a smooth ride and exceptional performance. • SC Series - Our line of outboard boats designed for increased saltwater durability and ease of maintenance. • WSS Surf Series - Focused on watersports and based on our Gateway Series and R Series.
-Features a sport tower for higher tow point, storage racks, integrated billet board racks, optional tower lights, ballast, surf systems and directional speakers with a look designed to appeal to our younger customers. · E .
+Features a sport tower for higher tow point, storage racks, integrated billet board racks, optional tower lights, ballast, surf systems and directional speakers with a look designed to appeal to our younger customers.
+Pursuit 15 22'-44' \$80-\$800 Launched in 1977, Pursuit is a premium brand of saltwater outboard fishing boats available in three product lines: • Center Console Series - Our center console series provides a central helm and open hull to provide 360-degree access to the water and is ideal for fishing. • Dual Console Series - Our dual console series offers a versatile design ideal for casual cruising and entertainment provided by the superior and comfortable seating yet makes for an ideal fishing boat.
+Offshore Series - Our offshore series combines seaworthiness and fishability with the luxury of a cruiser and is designed for the conditions of the open sea and rigged with equipment for offshore fishing trips.